 Hours of Operation: Mondays and Thursdays, 6-8pm

-The Angels Basketball Program gives at-risk youth (ages 8-17) an opportunity to engage in team sports under the care of positive adult mentors.
-The growing program now provides meals to participants and is working to build a local league that will broaden the horizons of young participants.
-With the support of Episcopal Charities, the program will double in size in the coming year.
+The Angels Basketball Program gives at-risk youth (ages 8-17) an opportunity to engage in team sports and gain leadership skills under the care of positive adult mentors.
+The growing program now provides meals to participants, backpacks containing food for the weekend, as well as counseling and referrals for academic and social services.
+The program has more than doubled in size over the previous year and now serves more than 60 youth.

 Christ Church, Bronxville

 17 Sagamore Rd, Bronxville, NY 10708

 Phone: 914-337-6776 ext.
 114

 Program Director: Dr. Dawn Ravella

 Clergy in Charge: The Rev. Michael A. Bird